eugeniogz/eugeniogz.github.io/Poemas/a-busca.md

 A verdade escondida
 no véu jazia.

-Bilhões de estrelas brilham,
+Bilhões de estrelas brilham
 na escuridão da noite.
 Mentes brilhantes trabalham,
 mas a busca é sua.

 ### The search

-On the clarity of the moon
+On the clarity of the moon,
 thoughts will appear.
 Looking for a path,
 ideas are near.